igniterealtime/openfire-llama-plugin/README.md

 (22:19) LLaMA:   Oh my llama-ness!
 I'm so glad you asked!
 A radiogram (also known as a wireless gram) is an old-fashioned term for a message or telegram that is sent via radio communication.
 ````
 Note that this only works with group-chats hosted in your Openfire server.
 Federation is not supported.

+## Advanced Configuration

+### GGUF Model files
+The gguf model files for LLaMA 2 are large 5GB+ and may take serveral minutes to download.
+The downloaded model file is cached as OPENFIRE_HOME/llama/llama.model.gguf.
+To speed up this process, you can preload the model by copying a local file to this destination and rename accordingly before installing the plugin.

+### GPU Support
+The plugin has generic binaries for Linux64 and Windows64 with no GPU support.
+In order add GPU support, build the llama.cpp server binary with the appropriate GPU configuration and replace in the OPENFIRE_HOME/plugins/llama/classes/linux-64 or OPENFIRE_HOME/plugins/llama/classes/win-64 folder after installing the plugin or replace in the source code and rebuild plugin with maven.